Ever stood in the yarn aisle, staring at labels like they're written in a secret code?

 Fear not, fellow yarn enthusiast!
 We're here to unravel the mystery of yarn labels and make you a yarn label-reading pro.

-The Fiber Content: What’s in Your Yarn?
+The Fiber Content: Reading Yarn Labels to Know What's in Your Yarn

 First things first, check the fiber content.
 This tells you what the yarn is made of.